ANSSI-FR/AD-control-paths/README.md

        |- *_nodes.txt    # Lists of nodes existing in the above graphs
        \- *_paths.txt    # Lists of paths existing in the above graphs

-The default target are search with their english DN.
+The default targets are searched with their English DN.
 You can choose another language with the `--lang` option.
-For now, only `en` and `fr` are supported.
+For now, only `en` and `fr` are supported in automatic mode.

 ## 6. VISUALIZE GRAPHS